Tempering stochastic density functional theory: Results

-Finally note that with increasing system size, $\beta/\beta^{w}$ values which are optimal (i.e., lead to small statistical fluctuations in the energy per electron) shift to larger ratios.
-This is a result of quantum confinement, leading to a decrease in the KS gap with increasing systems size.
+Finally note in Fig. 2, with increasing system size, the optimal $\beta/\beta^{w}$ values (i.e., that results in the smallest small statistical fluctuations in the energy per electron) shift to larger ratios.
+This is partially a result of quantum confinement, so that with increasing size the KS gap decreases and therefore $\beta$ increases, and partially due to the modified density of state structure for the larger clusters which causes the optimal $\beta^{w}$ to increase with system size.
+Therefore, the smallest system the optimal ratio is about $\beta/\beta^{w}\sim3-4$, and for the larger clusters minimum error is obtained for $\beta/\beta^{w}\sim7-12.$